BeratMert29/ImageAI/README.md

 # ImageAI 🎨🖼️

-*ImageAI* is a **modern, user-friendly Streamlit application** for working with images and videos.
+*ImageAI* is a **modern, user-friendly Streamlit application** for creating images and videos with multiple style options using GoogleCloud Services.
 It features a clean UI, polished typography, and a custom dark theme powered by `style.css`.

 ## ✨ Features